JanineCHEN/AAG-FP/ckpt/readme.md

-To download the required checkpoints, please go to `coming soon`.
+To download the required checkpoints, please go to [THIS LINK](https://drive.google.com/drive/folders/1WFAHaEXwefBslwtSQWUVEwFi8FTtuu5c?usp=sharing).

-Then put all the downloaded files under the `ckpt` directory.
+Then put all the downloaded files under the `ckpt` directory, except the checkpoint under folder `floortrans/models`, which should be manually moved to the designated location.
 You should have a directory tree like this:

 ```
 └── ckpt